kryvyifedir/score-hub/docs/CLASSES.md

 # Apex guidelines
 All the backend logic of GameForce is done using Apex Classes.
-Low-code tools are not used for development.
+No-code tools are not used for development.
 This section is meant to explain some key concepts that are utilized across the GameForce code.

 ## Using BaseSelector class to retrieve data instead of direct SOQL request
 GameForce relies on [`BaseSelector`](../../force-app/main/default/classes/BaseSelector.cls) class to retrieve data for different sObjects.
-Concreate realizations of the BaseSelector class are used to retrieve data for a specific sObject
+Concrete realizations of the BaseSelector class are used to retrieve data for a specific sObject

-To create a concrete realization of a BaseSelector class, child class has to realize 3 methods:
+To create a concrete realization of a BaseSelector class, the child class has to realize 3 methods:
 - `public String sObjectApiName()`: this method should return the API name of the sObject
-- `public override Set<String> fieldApiNames()`: returns a list of field API names that will be retrieved by Selector class
+- `public override Set<String> fieldApiNames()`: returns a list of field API names that will be retrieved by the Selector class

 `BaseSelector` class provides a set of methods that can be used to retrieve data without the need to create additional methods on the concrete selector class:
 ### getByFieldValue(String filterFieldApiName, String compOperator, Object values)